 - Hover over a checkmark icon to view the identifiable criteria for that section.

-- Select a header to collapse () or expand () that section in the viewer.
+- Select a header to collapse () or expand () that section.

 - Select the edit (